ebmdatalab/price-per-dose/README.md

 historic reasons, or occasionally for clinical reasons (e.g. in the case of many antiepileptic drugs).

-## Suppliers creating incentives for pharmacies to dispense at uncompetitive prices
+### Suppliers invent incentives for pharmacies to dispense at uncompetitive prices

 This is a price-gouging practice which can be applied to any presentation not listed in the Drug Tariff ("NP8").